dat3Cph/material/flow5/week3-deploy/Wednesday.md

 <img src="../images/reverse-proxy.png" height="328" width="416" alt="reverse-proxy">

+### What is a reverse proxy?

-**A reverse proxy is a type of proxy server that retrieves resources on behalf of a client from one or more servers.
+A reverse proxy is a type of proxy server that retrieves resources on behalf of a client from one or more servers.
-These resources are then returned to the client as though they originated from the proxy server itself.**
+These resources are then returned to the client as though they originated from the proxy server itself.

 Benefits of using a reverse proxy: